juandpinto/thesis-manuscript/source/13_results.md

 Two distinct types of syntactic parsers exist, constituency parsers and dependency parsers.
 These are based on the two respective linguistic theories of syntax, constituent grammar (sometimes referred to as phrase structure grammar) and dependency grammar.

 Constituent grammar is the classic syntax tree structure taught in introductory-level linguistics classes.
 It is essentially a theory of the logic structure of language as a whole.
 Dependency grammar is a competing theory that treats words as more directly interconnected to each other.
 A thorough description of these ideas is outside the scope of this thesis and is not pertinent to the project.
 What is important to know is that dependency grammar, and thus dependency parsers, have played an important role in the advancement of NLP and computational linguistics as a whole.
-The term "automatic parser", therefore, most often refers to an automatic *dependency* parser.<!-- source(s)? -->
+The term "automatic parser", therefore, most often refers to an automatic *dependency* parser.

 Some parsers proceed in a two-step process of morphological tagging (part of speech) and then dependency parsing (syntactic role and conjugations).
 In all cases, tokenization must first take place, which refers to splitting the text into individual lemmas.